Veterans United Mortgage Overview

 Does Veterans United Operate in My Area?

 Veterans United originates loans in all 50 states online or over the phone.
-If you’re looking for a physical office, Veterans United has branch locations in 17 states: Alabama, California, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Nebraska, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and Washington.
+If you’re looking for a physical office, Veterans United has branch locations in 18 states: Alabama, Alaska, California, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Kentucky, Nebraska, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia and Washington.

 What Kind of Mortgage Can I Get With Veterans United?